pyrogram/pyrogram/docs/source/resources/SmartPlugins.rst

 Smart Plugins
 =============

-Pyrogram embeds a **smart** (automatic) and lightweight plugin system that is meant to further simplify the organization of large projects and to provide a way for creating pluggable components that can be **easily shared** across different Pyrogram applications with **minimal boilerplate code**.
+Pyrogram embeds a **smart**, lightweight yet powerful plugin system that is meant to further simplify the organization of large projects and to provide a way for creating pluggable (modular) components that can be **easily shared** across different Pyrogram applications with **minimal boilerplate code**.

 .. tip::